Usage

 configure [ports ethX [,…]] med location elin number

-for setting up emergency call.
+setting up emergency calls.
 If the provided number is too

 small, it will be padded with 0.
 Here is an example of use: